My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 Then, I burst out crying.

-I don’t know why I had cried.
-Perhaps it was to release the sadness that had built up inside me in that fifteen minutes.
+I don’t know why I cried.
+Perhaps it was to release the sadness that had built up inside me in that 15 minutes.
 Perhaps it was helplessness from not being able to salvage the situation despite my best efforts.
-Perhaps it was from the knowingness that this friendship had reached the point of no return.
-Perhaps it was from the incomprehension of why people would ever want to use anger to handle their problems, or even hurl their anger at other people, when rational, conscious, discussion could be an option.
+Perhaps it was from knowing that this friendship had reached the point of no return.
+Perhaps it was from the inability to comprehend why some people would want to use anger to handle their problems, or even hurl their anger at other people, when rational, conscious discussion can be an option.

-It didn’t matter whether this individual’s anger was justified or not.
-As I had mentioned, the problem wasn’t that this person was angry, but how the anger had been dealt with.
-I have little to no capacity in my life for reckless displays of anger, for anger has been such a dominant theme in my life since young.
+I realized I have little to no space in my life for reckless displays of anger, for anger had been such a dominant theme in my life since young.

-I can’t choose the family I was born into, and if my family members happen to be angry people, then so be it—I shall deal with them accordingly.
-But I can choose who I spend my time with, and as much as I can help it, I would rather not spend any time with angry people (apart from my family), much less such an irately angry person, or people who have yet to learn to deal with their anger in a conscious manner.
+I can’t choose the family I was born into, and if my family members happen to be angry people, then so be it — I shall deal with them accordingly.
+But I can choose who I spend my time with, and if I have a choice, I would rather not spend any time with angry people (other than my family), much less such an irately angry person, or people who have not learned to deal with their anger consciously.

 Self-Reflection: Realizing the Damaging Effects of My Anger on Myself

-While I didn’t feel any ounce of anger during the “conversation”, this episode made me think of the times when I was angry.
-My experience with anger up till that point was that I was an agent and bearer of anger.
-This episode with this friend was one of the first times when I got to “witness” anger as a third party (not including my encounters with my parents or brother).
+While I didn’t feel any ounce of anger during the “conversation,” this episode made me think of the times I was angry.
+My experience with anger up till that point was as someone who grew up with and bore anger.
+This episode with this friend was one of the first times I got to witness anger as a third party (not including encounters with my family).

-Being on the other end of the spectrum opened my eyes as to how damaging anger really is.
+Being on the other end of the coin opened my eyes as to how damaging anger really is.

 #1.
 Anger Has Damaged My Relationships

-Firstly, my friend’s anger burned away the final ropes that tied our friendship together.
+Firstly, my friend’s anger burned away the final ropes that held our friendship together.

 #2.
-Anger Has Damaged the People I Love (Whether I Realize it or Not)
+Anger Has Hurt the People I Love (Whether I Realize It or Not)

-While I had never asked the people whom I had lost my temper at before whether I had hurt them with my anger, I think it goes without saying that I probably did.
-From my mom, to my dad, to my brother, to sporadic friends and acquaintances here and there, these people had probably felt saddened, at one point or another, by the words which I had said or things which I had done during my moments of anger.
+While I have never asked the people whom I had lost my temper at before whether I had hurt them with my anger, I think it goes without saying that I probably did.
+From my family to the friend I mentioned above (from school) to acquaintances here and there, these people had probably felt saddened, at one point or another, by the words I said or the things I did during my moments of anger.

-As much as I might have been angry during those momentarily outbursts, I never want to cause hurt to someone else.
+As much as I might have been angry for good reason during my short outbursts, I never want to cause hurt to someone else.
 It brings me much pain to know that I had probably caused anguish to someone else at some point in his/her life, because of a moment of anger.

 I felt so bad for her.
 I could see her burning in her own flames and fraying her heart, body, mind, and soul in the process.
 And the worst thing?
 She probably didn’t even know she was doing that to herself.

-Reflecting that onto myself, I realized that this was precisely what had been happening to me all this while.
-The fits of anger whenever things went awry, the unhappiness toward people who had let me down before, and the dormant anger from past events… I was being burned by my anger all this while.
+Reflecting that onto myself, I realized this was precisely what had been happening to me all this while.
+My fits of anger whenever things went awry, my unhappiness towards people who had let me down before, and my dormant anger from past events… I was being burned by my anger all this while.

 No wonder my dentist once asked me if I clenched my jaw a lot (I didn’t realize it).
-No wonder my facial muscles would sometimes feel tired toward the end of the day (from all the pressure on my brows and forehead).
+No wonder my face would sometimes feel tired towards the end of the day (from all the tensing of my brow muscles and forehead).
 No wonder I would feel scrunched up in my heart whenever something violated my expectations.
 I had been hurting myself all this while with my anger, without even realizing it.

-And those were just the physical side effects.
+And these were just the physical side effects.
 Can you imagine the spiritual implications?
 The wear and tear my soul had undergone?
 The fraying of my soul?
-Or the mental implications, such as self-inflicted mental pain?
+Or the emotional negativity, angst, and unhappiness that I brought upon to myself?
 All these had been unnecessary.

 Other Damaging Effects of Anger

-The three damaging effects I listed were not the only shortfalls of anger.
+The three effects I listed are not the only issues with anger.

-Another, more serious, implication of anger would be its far-reaching effects on innocent, third-party recipients who had nothing to do with it.
-Consider that my parents’ anger resulted in my brother and I becoming such angry people.
-Consider kids who grow up with deep mental issues due to anger issues in their households.
-Consider that I have many past coaching clients and course participants whose emotional issues and/or personal problems can be traced to a certain angry upbringing from their past.
+Another, more serious, implication of anger is its far-reaching effects on innocent third-party recipients who have nothing to do with it.
+Consider that my parents’ anger has resulted in me and my brother becoming such angry people.
+Consider kids who grow up with deep mental issues due to anger issues with their households.
+Consider that I have many past coaching clients and course participants whose emotional issues and personal problems can be traced to a certain angry upbringing from their past.
 Consider that there are probably many more individuals out there, impacted by others’ anger, who live their lives as slaves to their anger without ever knowing so.

-On a personal productivity and well-being level, I observed that I would frequently get thrown off-track by little irks and annoyances, such as being irritated with my neighbor’s kids’ incessant yelling and screaming, babies’ crying, people who impose, and people with a a low comprehension ability.
-These feelings of irritation would never last long, probably for one minute or two; sometimes stretching to five to ten minutes.
+Even looking at it from a productivity standpoint, I observed that I would frequently get thrown off track by little irks and annoyances, such as being irritated with my neighbor’s kids’ incessant yelling and screaming, babies’ crying, people who impose on me, and people with a low comprehension ability.
+These feelings of irritation would never last long, probably for one minute or two; sometimes stretching to five or ten minutes, but they are disruptions nonetheless.

 Realizing a Third Path (No Anger, No Avoidance)